prajjwaldangal/project3/readme.txt

-It's better for file.txt to not start nor end with a space character.
+file.txt should not start nor end with a space character.

 Makefile
 main: